wdawson/okta.github.io/_source/_posts/2018-12-27-build-a-basic-android-app-with-xamarin-and-visual-studio.md

 </LinearLayout>
 ```

 In this snippet you have a `TextView` component with a referenceable ID that's centered in the middle of the page, of which will display a welcome message.
-Next create a corresponding activity class 'DashboardActivity' by means of the 'New Item…' option in the context menu from the project in the solution explorer and selecting the 'Activity' template.
+Next create a corresponding activity class 'DashboardActivity' by means of the 'New Item...' option in the context menu from the project in the solution explorer and selecting the 'Activity' template.
 To link this class to its layout file, you need to call the SetContentView function in the generated `OnCreate()` method (under the inherited base method invocation):

 ```cs
 SetContentView(Resource.Layout.activity_dashboard);